pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 ### Example configuration

-I use the plugin's output channel feature to operate a visual indicator when a warning or alert state is present in Signal K and an audible alarm when an alarm or emergency state is present.
+I use the plugin's output channel feature to operate an LED indicator when an alarm notification is present in Signal K and a sounder to signal when an alarm or emergency state is present.

 The configuration I use on my boat uses two relay outputs and a switch input: